 Gillea Allison is the Senior Advisor for the Coalition for a New Dallas.
-She is currently the Marketing Director at D Magazine Partners, the city magazine of Dallas.
+She is currently the President at D Magazine Partners, the city magazine of Dallas.
 She has held roles as a digital strategist, marketing lead, and community builder across political campaigns, private brands, and nonprofit & advocacy organizations.

 Before moving back home to Dallas in 2016, she worked for Blue State Digital in New York, an agency and technology company that develops and runs fundraising, membership, and engagement campaigns for clients, ranging from Obama for America, to NAACP and Ford.

 In 2012, she ran the Digital Constituency Team for President Obama’s re-election campaign, managing 20 digital programs that were responsible for messaging, mobilizing, and turning out key demographics for the President.